Botanical Name: Dizygotheca elegantissima

 False Aralia has slender leaflets that grow in a circle at the tops of stems so that they look like fingers, giving this house plant another common name: Finger Aralia.

 New coppery brown foliage turns a dark, blackish-green as the plant matures.
-Its narrow, serrated leaflets give this small tree a lacy appearance, making it a graceful addition to a collection of tropical house plants.
+Its narrow, serrated leaflets give this small tree a lacy appearance, adding elegance to a collection of tropical house plants.

 Leaf drop.
 Dizygotheca likes to stay put.
 Moving it to a new location may cause its leaves to drop.
 Shedding leaves may also indicate that humidity is too low.
 Mist the plant every morning or stand the pot on a tray of wet pebbles.
 Misting also helps to prevent spider mites that may invade this plant.